amrohan/clipy/Readme.md

 ## Overview

 **Clipy** is a lightweight web application that allows users to quickly create, share, and view notes via unique URLs.
 Users can optionally choose a custom code/slug for their notes or allow Clipy to generate one automatically.
-Notes can be configured to **delete after being viewed**.
+Notes can be configured to **delete after being viewed** or be **password protected** for extra privacy.

 Built with: